cogent3/cogent3/doc/cookbook/tips_for_using_python.rst

 In this case, Python 2.6.4 is installed.
 If you don't have Python installed or your version is older than 2.5.x, download the most recent 2.x release of Python `here <http://www.python.org/download/>`_.

 .. warning:: **DO NOT** install Python 3.x or above.
-This version of the language was significantly restructured and is will currently not work with PyCogent.
+This version of the language was significantly restructured and will currently not work with PyCogent.

 Getting help
 ============